Carl Dickinson

-Carl Matthew Dickinson (born 31 March 1987) is an English former professional footballer who plays for club Abbey Hulton United.
+Carl Matthew Dickinson (born 31 March 1987) is an English former professional footballer who now manages club Chasetown.

 A defender, Dickinson started his career at Stoke City and had loan spells at Icelandic club Víkingur and Blackpool before helping the "Potters" to win promotion into the Premier League in 2007–08.
 He then dropped out of the first-team picture and spent time on loan at Leeds United, Barnsley, and Portsmouth.
 He was sold to Watford for a £250,000 fee in July 2011 and was a first-team regular in the 2011–12 campaign.
 However, he fell out of favour the following season.
 He was loaned out to Portsmouth and Coventry City before being allowed to join Port Vale on a free transfer in July 2013.
 He spent three years with Port Vale and also served as club captain before he moved on to Notts County for two years in June 2016.
 He joined Yeovil Town in June 2018 and made 104 league and cup appearances over three years.
 He was appointed as player-manager at Hanley Town.
 He led the club to the Midland League Premier Division title in the 2021–22 season.
 He left Hanley Town in October 2022 and went on to play for Stratford Town, Nantwich Town, Eccleshall, Bury, Congleton Town, and Abbey Hulton United.
 Congleton won the Midland League Premier Division and Midland League Cup at the end of the 2023–24 season.
+He took charge at Chasetown in April 2026.

 Playing career

 Stoke City

 Dickinson spent his early youth at the Derby County academy before he joined Stoke City's academy in 2002.
 He made his senior debut on 11 December 2004, replacing Carl Asaba in the last moments of a 1–0 victory over Coventry City at the Britannia Stadium.

 His next first-team involvement came on 1 April 2006, when he played the full ninety minutes of a 1–1 draw with Sheffield United.
 Two days later he signed a professional contract with the club.
 He played four further Championship games in what remained of the 2005–06 season.
-His chance to shine at first-team level came after manager Johan Boskamp decided to blood Stoke's young players.
+His chance to shine at the first-team level came after manager Johan Boskamp decided to blood Stoke's young players.

 Dickinson spent summer 2006 on loan at Icelandic club Víkingur, along with teammate Keith Thomas, and played two Úrvalsdeild games.
 He played four games for Stoke at the beginning of the 2006–07 season before he was allowed to join League One side Blackpool on a one-month-long loan on 20 October.
 Manager Simon Grayson later extended the loan for a further month, as Dickinson continued to cover for injured left-backs Danny Coid and Paul Tierney.
 He played a total of ten games during his time at Bloomfield Road.
 After returning to Stoke, Dickinson put in a series of impressive performances at left-back.
 His commitment and ability made him a firm favourite with the club's supporters and earned him a contract extension.